TomasGadea/scarlett-guidebot/README.md

 The packages needed for this bot are:
 * **networkx** : Used for graph manipulation.
 * **osmnx** : Used to deal with city networks.
- ¿¿ wtf _if you are using linux you only need._ ??
 * **haversine** : Used to compute distances in non euclidean spaces, specifically between two points in the Earth represented with geographic coordinates.
 * **staticmap** : Used to draw or plot city maps.
 * **python-telegram-bot** : Used to develop a telegram bot interface.